Leprosy in China: Areas affected

-Mostly, cases of infection remain in impoverished parts in the southwestern provinces of Yunnan, Guizhou and Sichuan, and Tibet in the west and Hunan in the South.
-Other provinces/municipalities affected on a smaller scale, are Anhui, Qinghai, Chongqing, Guangdong and Shaanxi.
+Mostly, cases of infection remain in impoverished parts in the southwestern provinces of Yunnan, Guizhou, and Sichuan, and Tibet in the west and Hunan in the south.
+Other provinces/municipalities affected on a smaller scale, are Anhui, Qinghai, Chongqing, Guangdong, and Shaanxi.

 Transmission and pathology

-Contrary to popular belief, leprosy ranks lowly in terms of infectiousness and is not congenital.
+Contrary to popular belief, leprosy ranks low in terms of infectiousness and is not congenital.
 It is passed via respiratory droplets among people in close and prolonged contact.
 The transmission rate is low and 95 percent of people are naturally immune to it.
-Caused by the bacterium Mycobacterium leprae, leprosy affects the skin, mucous membranes, peripheral nerves and eyes.
-As nerve damage is permanent, even those who have recovered can not feel pain.
+Caused by the bacterium Mycobacterium leprae, leprosy affects the skin, mucous membranes, peripheral nerves, and eyes.
+As nerve damage is permanent, even those who have recovered cannot feel pain.
 Minor cuts and abrasions on fingers and toes often turn into gaping, inflamed ulcers because of unsanitary living conditions.
 These open sores overrun the digits, which slowly shrink and many sufferers end up with stumps.
 Some have legs amputated.

 Treatment

-In China, dapsone was used from 1946 to treat leprosy, but treatment of the disease took a leap in 1982 with the introduction of a largely successful multidrug therapy (MDT) using dapsone, rifampicin and clofazimine.
+In China, dapsone was used from 1946 to treat leprosy, but treatment of the disease took a leap in 1982 with the introduction of a largely successful multidrug therapy (MDT) using dapsone, rifampicin, and clofazimine.
 Today, therapy takes six months to a year.
 MDT treatment has been made available by the WHO free of charge to all patients worldwide since 1995, and provides a simple yet highly effective cure for all types of leprosy.
 If diagnosed and treated early, the disease leaves no traces.
 But in some places in China, stigma still surrounds the disease and victims do not seek treatment until it is too late.

 Stigma

-In current day China, leprosy is strongly associated with poverty and stigma remains a significant barrier to effective treatment.
+In current-day China, leprosy is strongly associated with poverty and stigma remains a significant barrier to effective treatment.